capacitor-community/generic-oauth2/README.md

 	</array>
 ```

-Do not enter `://` and part of your redirect url.
+Do not enter `://` and part of your redirect url and add make sure the `msauth.` prefix is there.

 #### Troubleshooting
 In case of problems please read [#91](https://github.com/moberwasserlechner/capacitor-oauth2/issues/91)